cool-aid/TransMatrix/README.md

 - Seamless integration with Chrome's latest built-in AI APIs, the Language Detection API and the Translator API.
 - Translates selected text into multiple languages simultaneously, up to 3 languages at a time for performance reasons at the moment.
 - Automatically detects the language of the selected text
-- Supports both online and offline translation
+- Supports offline translation
 - Modern and user-friendly interface
+- Languages supported:
+    - Chinese
+    - English
+    - French
+    - German
+    - Italian
+    - Japanese
+    - Korean
+    - Portuguese
+    - Russian
+    - Spanish

 ## Requirements